 Top 10 Similarity and distinction between an objective and a goal

-- Goals are defined as the target or purpose that a person imagines or plans to accomplish or to reach or to achieve in future.
+- Goals are defined as the target or purpose that a person imagines or plans to accomplish or to reach or to achieve in the future.
 While objectives are the actions to be taken or plans for a shorter period in order to achieve the said goal.

-- The aim or target which one wants to achieve within a limited period is known as the objective.
+- The aim or target that one wants to achieve within a limited period is known as the objective.
 They are the milestones that help you to reach your goal.
-That is why they are also termed as subgoals.
+That is why they are also termed subgoals.
 It is a stepping stone to reach a particular point.
 This is done in order to achieve the goal.

 - Objectives are easily measured when the target is achieved.
-For example, A company wants to increase its sales by 50% in the upcoming six months and then when it hits the target it can be measured through the sales figure.
-On the other hand a goal cannot be measured because it can only be seen at the end of the plan.
+For example, a company wants to increase its sales by 50% in the upcoming six months, and then when it hits the target it can be measured through the sales figure.
+On the other hand, a goal cannot be measured because it can only be seen at the end of the plan.

 - Objectives are the concrete deliverables that make the goal come to life.
 Progress towards them helps measure advancement to reaching the larger end goal.

-- In conclusion, in as much as there is a minimal similarity between the a goal and an objective.
+- In conclusion, as much as there is a minimal similarity between the goal and an objective.
 The difference between the two should be understood so as to not interchange the terms or use them wrongly.
-That way it becomes clear on how to use them in the long run.
+That way it becomes clear how to use them in the long run.